fordefam12/horison-refactor/README.md

 # horison-refactor
+My motivation for this project was seeing there was alot of unnecessary code (mainly divs) and some missing code that needed to be cleaned up

   STARTED THE PROJECT CHANGING ALL THE div TO MORE SPECIFIC CATEGORIES
     changed div to header aswell as .header to header in .css file